AbdulAzeem97/quantum-randomness-analyzer/README.md

 ## Author

-Developed for educational purposes by Kubix Creative.
+Developed for educational purposes by Abdul Azeem.